Atlantic City Boardwalk

-The Atlantic City Boardwalk is an oceanfront boardwalk in Atlantic City, New Jersey.
+The Atlantic City Boardwalk is an oceanfront boardwalk in Atlantic City, New Jersey, United States.
 Opened in 1870, it is the oldest, longest, and busiest boardwalk in the world.

-Description

-The Atlantic City Boardwalk is 5+1/2 mi long, the world's longest.
+The Atlantic City Boardwalk is 5+1/2 to 5+3/4 mi long, the world's longest.
 The Boardwalk starts at Absecon Inlet in the north and runs along the beach south-west to the city limit 4 mi away then continues 1+1/2 mi into Ventnor City.
 Casino/hotels front the boardwalk, as well as retail stores, restaurants, and amusements.
 Notable attractions include the Boardwalk Hall, House of Blues, and the Ripley's Believe It or Not! museum.